samwho/jarvis/README.md

     jarvis-client> load GeneratorName

+Replace `GeneratorName` with one of the available generators.
 To see a list of the available generators use:

     jarvis-client> generators

-Replacing generator name for a class in the `./lib/jarvis/generators/` directory.
+If you really want to, you can kill the server from the client with this
+command:

+    jarvis-client> kill_server